 - All customer information is being obtained ahead of the engineer visit to reduce the amount of time an engineer has to spend in the service user’s home.

 - Where possible we are utilizing a drop to door service.
 The engineer is programming and setting up the equipment ahead of the visit, dropping the equipment at the doorstep for the service user or their family member/care to connect up.
 The engineer will remain outside, available to provide verbal assistance but at a distance.

 - Hand sanitizer gels and antibacterial wipes have been issued, along with guidance on when & where to use.

 - PPE has been issued and guidance on how and when to wear, how to dispose, etc. has also been provided.

 - Engineers are asking service users and their carers / family members to maintain social distancing and where possible, allow them to work in the room alone.

-- Upon job completion, engineers are undertaking a self sign-off of job’s so customers do not need to sign the handset ensuring social distancing measures are followed.
+- Upon job completion, engineers are undertaking a self sign-off of jobs in agreement with the customer.
+This is so customers do not need to sign the handset ensuring social distancing measures are followed.

 - Instructions issued to wipe down touch points on vehicle using antibacterial wipes.